 - Kosher salt and fresh black pepper

 - In a bowl, combine the chicken tenders, lime juice, soy sauce, fish sauce, ginger, garlic, and paprika.
-Let the chicken stand at room temperature for 15 minutes.
+Let the chicken marinate at room temperature for 15 minutes.

-- Heat sesame oil in a heavy-duty dutch oven or soup pot over medium-high heat.
+- Heat avocado oil in a heavy-duty dutch oven or a soup pot over medium-high heat.
 When hot, add chicken and its liquid.
 Season with salt and pepper, to taste.
 Cook, stirring, until chicken is no longer pink, 3-4 minutes.
+Chicken will have a lot of liquid and juice and that’s okay.

 - Add chicken stock.
 Season the stock with salt and pepper, to taste.
 Bring to a boil.
 Reduce heat to medium and simmer, partially covered, for about 5-7 minutes or until the chicken is cooked through.

 - Stir in bean sprouts and bok choy.
-Cook for additional 1-2 minutes or until bok choy greens are wilted and whites are tender crisp.
-Remove the soup off the heat.
-Add a light drizzle of sesame oil to the broth, about 1 teaspoon.
+Cook for additional 1-2 minutes or until bok choy greens are wilted and whites tender crisp.
+Taste the broth for salt and add more if needed.

-- To serve: arrange the cooked noodles in a single serving bowl, ladle the soup over the noodles, and top with jalapeño peppers, green onions and cilantro.
+- To serve, arrange the cooked noodles in a serving bowl, ladle the soup over the noodles, and top with jalapeño peppers, green onions, and cilantro.

-- Substitutions: Boneless, skinless breast can be substituted for the chicken tenders.
-For the boy choy, I find that baby spinach is a good swap.
-You can add a little more of it since spinach cooks down so much.
-Fresh bean sprouts can be substituted for the canned if you’re lucky to find them at your supermarket.
+- Substitutions: Boneless, skinless breast or boneless thighs can be used in place of chicken tenders.
+Can’t find bok choy?
+Baby spinach is a good swap.
+You can add a little more than 3 cups since spinach cooks down so much.

-- Additional Toppings: Fresh basil leaves, fresh mint leaves, lime wedges, sesame oil, and hot chili sauce.
+- More Toppings: Toppings are as important as the soup here.
+Freel free to add more, such as fresh basil leaves, fresh mint leaves, lime wedges, and hot chili sauce.

 Keywords: noodle soup, vietnamese soup, easy pho